-Course Number and Name: IMM 2613 Programmable Logic Controllers industrial settings.
+Course Number and Name: IMM 2613 Programmable Logic Controllers

+Description: This course includes of programmable logic controllers (PLCs) in modern industrial settings.
 This course also includes the operating principles of PLCs and practice in the programming, installation, and maintenance of PLCs.